-- 1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application. - 2.
-Identify the defining bank of any natural wetland within 100 metres of the proposed clearing footprint. - 3.
-Demonstrate that any clearing within 100 metres of the defining bank of a natural wetland will not: - a. occur within 10 metres of the defining bank of any natural wetland; and - b. exceed the widths prescribed in reference table 1 of the code. - See Appendix 14 'Principles for calculating limits for Reference Table 1 of the code' for guidance on calculating these limits.
+- 1. Identify the location and extent of the development footprint, including all areas of clearing to be assessed under the development application. - Identify the defining bank of any natural wetland within 100 metres of the proposed clearing footprint. - 3.
+Identify all mature trees and habitat trees in the proposed clearing area 14. - 4.
+Demonstrate how clearing within 100 metres of the defining bank of a natural wetland will - a. not exceed 0.5 hectares in area - b. retain all mature trees and habitat trees.